 Surrounding the courtyard are the church sanctuary and several other buildings which house the ministries of the congregation.

-We worship on Sundays at 10:15am, but our worship spills into the week and into everything we do at the Church of the Reformation.
-During Lent, we hold the Prayers of the Cross on Fridays and we have two to three weekly Bible studies throughout the year.
+We worship together in the sanctuary every Sunday, but our worship spills into the week and into everything we do at the Church of the Reformation.
+We hold two or three weekly Bible studies throughout the year, and during special seasons of the church year we host additional prayer meetings, such as Prayer around the Cross during Lent.

-Our social ministry is run by our church elders and is always looking for volunteers and your prayers.
+Finally, our social ministry, run by our church elders, is always looking for volunteers and your prayers.
 The elders collect names of the sick and needy and keeps the pastor up-to-date on what’s going on in the congregation.
-Once a month, the pastor will also give Holy Communion and prayers with the elderly and homebound as well as do hospital visits.
+Once a month, the pastor will also give Holy Communion and prayers with the elderly and homebound, as well as visiting local hospitals.

 The Lutheran church in Beit Jala has a long history, dating back to 1845.
-A missionary, Mr. Mueller, from southern Germany gathered people together for Bible studies and devotions.
-This missionary effort was separate from the Anglican-Lutheran joint project that began in Palestine in the 1840s-50s.
+A missionary from southern Germany, Mr. Mueller, gathered local people together for Bible studies and devotions.
+This missionary effort was separate from the Anglican-Lutheran joint project that began in Palestine in the 1840s and 50s.
 When Missionary Mueller left, another German missionary, Mr. Schneller, succeeded him.
 Missionary Schneller was able to establish an actual Lutheran congregation in Beit Jala.
 Mr. Giries Abu Dayyeh, the head of a clan (mukhtar) in the town at that time, was the first to join this Lutheran congregation.

 The congregational members, led by Mukhtar Abu Dayyeh, wanted to build a church sanctuary.
-Missionary Schneller and the congregation, with help from the Jerusalem Foundation in Berlin, Germany, built the church that was dedicated in 1886.
+Missionary Schneller and the congregation, with help from the Jerusalem Foundation in Berlin, Germany, built the church, which was dedicated in 1886.
 In 1887 Evangelist Bishara Can’an was appointed to serve the church on behalf of the Jerusalem Foundation.

 The Evangelical Lutheran Church of the Reformation